MeshwareeRamphul/TESTCmdVsCode/README.md

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.
+Read it carefully.

 ## How Do You Plan to Deploy Your Changes?